Bg

 Sample newborn sleep schedule

 It can be tricky to determine when your baby needs to sleep again, especially if you’re trying to follow an “eat, play, sleep” routine and it seems like the “play” portion only lasts long enough for some eye contact and then they’re ready to doze off.
-Try to evaluate whether your little one is ready to sleep again by focusing on wake windows and sleepy cues
+Try to evaluate whether your little one is ready to sleep again by focusing on and

 At 5 weeks, a typical wake window may be around 30 - 90 minutes before it’s time for more sleep.
 It’s common for little ones to have their shortest stretch of awake time in the morning.
 Wake windows often lengthen as the day goes on.
 Their longest period of awake time may be at the end of the day, before bedtime.
 If it’s not, that’s OK too!